-I was barely 23, a December college grad going on way too many interviews.
+I was barely 23, a December college grad going on way too many interviews for my first teaching job.
 What I lacked in experience I made up for in confidence.
 Who wouldn’t want this passionate gal?
 I was prepared with a capital P!

 - Teaching portfolio—check!

 - Three-piece power suit that screamed authoritative with a side of I’m a team player—check!

 I made it to the last round of several interviews, but it always seemed that the superintendent’s sister’s husband’s cousin also needed a job and, well, there you have it.

 Feeling a bit defeated and a lot frustrated, I signed on to teach summer classes rather than landing a contract for a permanent position.

 My classroom didn’t have any windows and was entirely too small to fit me, 10 to 15 teenagers and the oversize whirring floor fan.
 An ancient chalkboard on wheels loomed over us, swaying back and forth each time I scrawled notes on it.
 Each day, I began class by simultaneously welcoming the students and sweating off my makeup.